 Good cyber insurance gives you access to breach coaches, data specialists and legal experts that can assist you.
 It’s their goal to keep costs to a minimum and get you back to business as usual as soon as possible.

 If it’s the expense of adding cyber insurance to your small business coverage that you’re worried about, it’s more affordable than you think, and considering the level of risk, worth the investment.
-“For around $400-$500, it’s good peace of mind that is not covered under your [general liability] policy,” said Holland.
+“For around $400-$500, it’s good peace of mind that is not covered under your [general liability] policy,” Holland said.

 Schedule a call with a AAA Northeast commercial insurance specialist to learn more.